gabriela-angel/42-fdf/README.md

 # FDF - 3D Wireframe Renderer

-A 3D wireframe (fil de fer) renderer project from 42 School that visualizes 3D terrain maps in isometric projection.
+A 3D wireframe renderer project from 42 School that visualizes 3D terrain maps in isometric projection.

 ## Overview